Omega 1952 Seamaster, White Honeycomb 3,6,9,12, 2577-11

 Years Later

-Now it’s 2024.
-Of my vintage Omegas, this Seamaster still tracks as my most worn daily.
-It’s a perfect combination of design, history and patina for casual wear.
+Now, in 2024, this Seamaster remains my most-worn vintage Omega.
+It’s the perfect combination of design, history and patina for everyday casual wear.

 .